 It should not be overlooked that this service enables the OGBL not only to assist its affiliates in their individual cases, but also to keep an overview of a constantly changing social and labor law, to fight against abuses and illegalities committed by employers, to support victims of accidents at work or of problems with occupational medicine.
 Legal assistance therefore makes it possible to detect the thousand facets of a complex reality experienced by employees and pensioners and to transcribe them into social demands for all workers with the aim of building a fairer world of work.

 Filling out your tax declaration is not always easy.
 Who has to declare what?
 Can I reduce my tax burden?
 What are the subtleties this year?

 Since the 2018 tax year, only taxpayers in class 1 and 1A are exempt from filing a tax declaration.
 So check your tax class on the tax withholding slip and report any errors to the Direct Taxation Administration (Administration des contributions directes – ACD).

 Each person who is required to complete a declaration receives the 100F form either by mail or an invitation to complete it online from the ACD.
-The completed return must be returned by 31 March of the current year.
-However, it may be submitted later, up to 31 December, subject to a request to the ACD for an extension.
+The completed return must be returned by 31 December of the current year.

 In order for the OGBL to be able to draw up your tax declaration, you must submit your tax return – the first 4 pages of the 100F form (formulaire 100F) in with your personal details – and the necessary supporting documents to the following address: